Authentication

 Audit retention defaults to 10 days and is configurable via mcp_audit_retention_days in Settings.

 Authentication requires HTTPS.
-In production, place Insights Plus behind a reverse proxy that terminates TLS and sets the X-Forwarded-Proto header so the application knows the effective protocol.
+Place Insights Plus behind a reverse proxy that terminates TLS.
+The proxy must send two headers so the app can verify the connection is secure:

 Proxy Configuration Examples